nextflow-io/website/content/blog/2019/step-more-towards-dsl2.md

 #### Conclusion

-This wave of improvements brings a radically new experience when it comes to writing Nextlfow data analysis applications.
+This wave of improvements brings a radically new experience when it comes to writing Nextflow data analysis applications.
 We are releasing it as a preview technology to allow users to try, test and stabilise it.
 We are also working to other important enhancements that will be included soon, such as remote modules, sub-workflows compositions, simplified file path